Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb21/Getting_Started/Getting Started with AMB21.rst

 Afterwards, we will upload the compiled code to board.

-Please make sure board is connected to computer, then click "Sketch" -> "Upload".
+Please make sure board is connected to computer, then click :guilabel:`Sketch -> Upload`

 The Arduino IDE will compile first then upload.
 Users are required to enter the upload mode of the board.
 To enter upload mode, first press and hold the UART_DOWNLOAD button, then press and release the RESET button,